Etna, the Forge of Hephaestus

 The Volcano of Aetna

 The volcano of Etna (Aetna) is located in Sicily, Italy, close to Messina.
-Etna is nowadays the highest active volcano in Europe.
+Etna is nowadays the highest active volcano in Europe and one of the most active volcanoes in the world.
+Although its eruptions can sometimes be very destructive, it is not generally considered particularly dangerous.

 Aetna and Hephaestus